oldaque/agentic-knowledge-garden/docs/snippets/inter-agent-communication-a2a-adk-server-setup.md

 ---
-name: "Inter-Agent Communication - ADK Server Setup"
+title: "Inter-Agent Communication - ADK Server Setup"
+slug: "inter-agent-communication-a2a-adk-server-setup"
-objective: "Demonstrates setting up an A2A server using Google ADK for agent communication."
+summary: "Demonstrates setting up an A2A server using Google ADK for agent-to-agent communication with OAuth authentication support."
+tags: ["google-adk", "a2a", "server-setup", "starlette", "uvicorn", "oauth"]
+status: "stable"
+last_update: "2025-10-14"
+origin_note: "docs/patterns/inter-agent-communication-a2a.md"
+languages: ["python"]
 how_to_run: "Requires Google ADK and appropriate credentials.
 Run: python inter-agent-communication-a2a-adk-server-setup.py"
-from_note: "../patterns/inter-agent-communication-a2a.md"
+related_patterns: ["docs/patterns/inter-agent-communication-a2a.md"]
 ---

-# A2A Server Setup with Google ADK

-This example shows how to set up an A2A (Agent-to-Agent) server using Google ADK for inter-agent communication.
+## Context

+This snippet demonstrates setting up a complete A2A (Agent-to-Agent) server using Google ADK.
+It creates an HTTP server that exposes ADK agents through the A2A protocol, enabling other agents to discover capabilities and communicate via standardized endpoints.
+The setup includes agent card definition, OAuth authentication handling, and Starlette web framework integration.

-## Code Example
+## Snippet

 ```python
 import os